5v3n/karakuri/README.md

     .
     .

+**TIPS**: To have a customized title separator, put this in your `config.ru`

+    require 'karakuri'

+    Karakuri.title_separator '-'

 ### Tags
 Adding the tagging feature requires the _toto_prerelease_ as mentioned above, since we need the http request to apply our little hack.